apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 ## Time-Based Processing

-Before we start looking at a more involved example we explore the streaming nature of what Akka Streams can do.
+Before we start looking at a more involved example we explore the streaming nature of what Pekko Streams can do.
 Starting from the `factorials` source we transform the stream by zipping it together with another stream, represented by a @apidoc[stream.*.Source] that emits the number 0 to 100: the first number emitted by the `factorials` source is the factorial of zero, the